Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 “You never listen to me.”

 How does it affect you?
-These generalisations may give you the impression that you’re constantly making mistakes, even when that isn’t the case.
-It fosters animosity and hinders the ability to engage in fruitful dialogue.
+These generalizations may give you the impression that you’re constantly making mistakes, even when that isn’t the case.
+It fosters animosity and hinders fruitful dialogue.

 Put these absolutes to the test.
 Specificity is essential for healthy communication.
 Rather than saying “You always do this,” try describing the particular instance that caused you to feel this way.
 For example, “When you didn’t reply to my message this morning, I felt ignored.”
 This keeps the discussion on the current topic and helps prevent needless conflict.